tunalad/tunalad.github.io/content/about.md

 As stated on the home page, I'm just a dude that likes to make stuff.
 I've got my first computer at the age of 6 (or 7, I don't remember exactly), constantly playing games on it pretty much.
 Of course, that lead me to start making my own games and mods for games.
 Around 12 or 13 years of age I started learning English properly, which helped a lot with finding proper resources.
 That's about when I started coding my own stuff.

-I sadly haven't archived my older projects, but ones that I remember being good were a Slender game clone and 3D rage platformer game.
+I sadly haven't archived my older projects, but ones that I remember being "good" were a [Slender](https://www.indiedb.com/games/slender-the-eight-pages) game clone and 3D rage platformer game, both made in Unity.
 There were a couple of 2D platformer games too, but I was pretty bad at finishing my projects back then so there were like 2-3 test levels at most.
 There weren't many non-gaming projects that I was making, but one that I do very well remember was a Dicord bot written in C#.

 Now games are't just coding, it's also pretty graphics and good sound design.
 This later down the line led me to start [doing music and art](https://tunalad.tumblr.com/) (primarily music though).